 6Keep Moist

 How often you water the growing medium will depend entirely on the humidity levels and other growing conditions in your home.
-Water droplets should form on the inner side of the clamshell lid.
+Water droplets should form on the inside of the clamshell lid.
 If they are present, no watering is necessary.
+And, as mentioned, if it’s really damp (dripping, making the growing medium wet), remove the lid.

 7Watch for Growth